Chukut Kuk, Arizona

-Chukut Kuk is a populated place situated in Pima County, Arizona, United States.
+Chukut Kuk (O'odham: Cukuḑ Ku:k) is a populated place situated in Pima County, Arizona, United States.
 It has also been known by the names: Tecolate, Tecoleto, Tecolote, and Tjukutko.
 The U.S. Geological Survey's Board on Geographic Names decided the official name was Chukut Kuk in 1941.
 It has an estimated elevation of 2034 ft above sea level.